Informational only — not legal advice. Verify with qualified counsel before acting. Full disclaimer

 🇩🇰 Denmark vs 🇸🇪 Sweden: e-money licensing compared

 Choosing between Denmark and Sweden for a e-money licence starts with who you will answer to: Finanstilsynet (the Danish Financial Supervisory Authority / Danish FSA) on one side, Finansinspektionen (FI, the Swedish Financial Supervisory Authority) on the other, via the Tilladelse som e-pengeinstitut under Lov om betalinger (Payment Services Act, LBK nr 1013 af 21/08/2024), transposing EMD2; a 'begraenset tilladelse til at udstede elektroniske penge' (limited/small e-money licence) exemption tier also exists for smaller-scale issuers and the Tillstand att ge ut elektroniska pengar (e-money institution licence) under lagen (2011:755) om elektroniska pengar, transposing EMD2; a lighter-touch registration tier ('registrerad utgivare av elektroniska pengar' for small-scale issuers below EMD2 thresholds) also exists respectively.
-The two regimes differ on 8 of 10 tracked decision dimensions, including timeline to authorisation and local substance.
-Every figure behind the comparison carries a last-verified date and a primary source.
+The public fields are shown below, with the full dated and sourced comparison included with access.

 Dimension 🇩🇰 Denmark partly open